-NSSA currently offers an educational program, consultation services to Long Island school districts, in-home respite services, a Saturday recreational program, an adult services program, Assistive Technology Program and Summer Camp program.
+NSSA currently offers an educational program, consultation services to Long Island school districts, in-home respite services, a Saturday recreational program, an adult services program and Summer Day Camp program.
 All of our programs are staffed by trained employees who are supervised by Masters or Ph.D. level psychologists and special educators.
 Our support is derived from the New York State Education Department, the Office of Persons With Developmental Disabilities (OPWDD), and private fundraising.

 The highly structured program is based on the principles of Applied Behavior Analysis (ABA), in which each child has behaviorally defined and measurable goals.
 Each child’s progress is reviewed regularly so that if the child is not learning, adaptations to the teaching method can be made immediately.
 On-going assessment of each student’s reinforcement preferences leads to the development of highly individualized motivation systems for all students.
 Ultimately self-monitoring, or the ability to deliver one’s own reinforcement in the absence of teacher supervision, is the goal of each system.
 Students receive instruction in a variety of settings (i.e. in the classroom, at home, and in the community).
 Student-to-teacher ratios are based on the individual needs of each student.
 Some receive instruction on a one-to-one basis for some or part of their day, others are taught in small groups, and still others are slowly integrated into public school special or regular education classrooms in their home district.